DiscipleTools/disciple-tools-storage/README.md

 - Create multiple object storage services connections.
 - Test supplied connection credentials.
-- Select default media connection to be used for file storage within D.T theme.
+- Select default connection to be used for file storage within D.T theme.
 - Edit user profile pictures.

 #### Will Not Do